 - Add a pinch of salt – to taste

-- Add in a half to one whole lime – Juiced of course.
+- Add in the juice of one half to one whole lime.
 If you don’t have a tool to juice citrus, cut the citrus in half and take a fork to it to help squeeze out the juice.
 I love my guacamole really limey.
-How much is up to you
+How much is up to you!

 *If you want to add minced garlic or tomatoes, that’s cool too.
 Add whatever you feel like!

 Mmmm avocado!
 Dice it up and then mash it in a bowl

 I love things to be hot and spicy!